I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 The reception lady forgot about my notes and walked back to her desk.
 She fiddled with a stack of paper as the boy watched her.

-I stopped watching and looked down at my timetable.
+Catching myself, I looked down and perused my timetable.
 First lesson: English.
 Great!
 The lesson after that was biology: another favourite.

 I glanced up and found the boy watching me.
-I smiled, but his gaze only softened.
+I smiled.
+His gaze softened, although he didn't lose the frown.

 Jan finished looking through the stack of paper and stood up straight with a triumphant grunt. ‘“To Mrs and Mr Robyn…” I knew it was here somewhere,’ she smiled at the young Robyn, but his tried smile looked more like a grimace.

 He took the paper held out in her hand and left without a backwards glance.
-Jan watched him go and then remembering that I was still there, hurried over.
+Jan watched him go, before remembering that I was still there and hurried over.

 ‘Newcastle, New South Wales,’ I replied keeping my voice low.